AlGSyntax/AlGSyntax/README.md

 ---

 ## 👀 About Me
-I'm Alvaro, a passionate developer-in-training with a love for mobile app development and artificial intelligence.
+I'm Alvaro, a passionate developer with a love for mobile app development and artificial intelligence.
 Currently, I'm focused on mastering Kotlin and Swift, with plans to explore Python, Rust, and C++ to dive into AI development.

 ---